Sand Hill Foundation Grantmaking Program: Small Capital Needs

 Ensuring a Resource Rich Future

-Ensuring a robust ecosystem requires a long-term view and sustained commitment to future generations.
+Our natural environment, public health, and economic prosperity are deeply interconnected.
+Preserving and protecting natural resources requires a long-term view and sustained commitment to future generations.

 - Open space preservation and stewardship, primarily in San Mateo and northern Santa Clara Counties, and environmentally-sustainable business and farming practices.